2. Apply for an I-20

 Campus housing is in high demand.
 Secure your spot in one of our residence halls early.
 Westminster's first-year/sophomore housing is designed to provide you with a safe and enjoyable college experience.

-Spring Start: The application to register for housing is available beginning Oct.
+Admitted for Spring Semester: The application to register for housing is available beginning Oct.
 1. If you register prior to Dec.
 1, you will receive your housing assignments by Dec.
 15.

 Register for Housing